SvenKortekaas04/Handwritten-Digit-Recognition/README.md

 # Handwriting-Recognition

-Detect handwritten digits using a convolutional neural network in python
+Detect handwritten digits using a convolutional neural network in Python

 ## Getting Started